wlmb/lxcpdl/README.md

 Debian/Wheezy that can be used within a host running a mostly arbitrary linux flavor.
-The idea is that within the container, PDL and all the packages required for its use are already installed, saving time and effort and allowing new users to test a full pdl installation with little effort.
+The idea is that within the container, PDL and all the packages required for its use are already installed, saving time and allowing new users to test a full pdl installation with little effort.

 This is my first attempt, so things may go wrong.
 Proceed with